 I had been mucking around in Menorca working as a deck-hand on yachts and I had just turned nineteen then.
 As luck had it I got a job skippering a small boat for a wealthy British real estate magnate.
 One day I was looking a bit glum and he asked me “What is wrong?”, so I explained about my lover and how much I missed her.

 Early the following morning I was waiting on his boat for him and his friends to arrive for a cruise around the harbour.
-Of course I always dressed smartly for the job in my white shorts and blue cap embroidered with the words ‘El Capitan’.
+Of course, I always dressed smartly for the job in my white shorts and a blue cap embroidered with the words ‘El Capitan’.

 It was raining and dark outside when I arrived at Heathrow airport in late-afternoon.
 She met me in the arrivals hall dressed in an ankle-length mink fur coat and she smelled of Chanel Number Five, her favourite perfume.
 We hugged each other for at least ten minutes; such joy to meet again.